pfdubois/BridgeBidding/source/Opening.rst

   clubs usually shows |6ormore| clubs.
 So you can consider the qualities of each suit to choose which lie you are willing to tell.
 Experts don't do this but they have additional tools to cope with the situation.

+* With a five-card major and a six-card minor, unless very strong it is probably right to open the major, given the emphasis on finding major fits.

 * With a 4=5=2=2 hand and 14-16 points you might open 1N, as long as one of the doubletons is Kx or better.
 You aren't strong enough to bid 2♠ on your second bid if you